National Unity Party of Canada: History

+Following the conference, Arcand and Farr held a rally at Massey Hall attended by around 2,500 people with the NUP newspaper, Le Combat National claiming that 850 people joined the NUP on the spot.
+Arcand was accompanied by 85 "Blueshirts", armed members of the NUPC's paramilitary force.
+The anti-fascist Canadian League for Peace and Democracy simultaneously held a counter-rally of 10,000 people at Maple Leaf Gardens in opposition to the NUPC.
+A smaller protest of up to 800 people was organized by William Krehm and the Provisional Anti-Fascist Committee resulting in several arrests.
+The NUPC described the anti-fascists as "the Jews and the organizations that they control", "Judeo-communist forces", and "the forces of Israel and Moscow", claiming that the protestors had planned to enter the meeting and break it up by force.

-Following the outbreak of World War II, the Canadian government banned the NUPC on May 30, 1940, under the Defence of Canada Regulations of the War Measures Act.
+The outbreak of World War II prompted the Canadian government to ban the NUPC on May 30, 1940, under the Defence of Canada Regulations of the War Measures Act.
 Arcand and many of his followers were consequently arrested and interned for the duration of the war.
 The party resumed its activities after its ban was lifted following the end of the war in 1945.

 Arcand contested the 1949 federal election in the Quebec riding of Richelieu—Verchères as a candidate for the NUPC.
 He placed second, receiving 5,590 votes (29.1 per cent of the total).
 He came in second again with 39 per cent of the vote when he ran as a "Nationalist" in Berthier—Maskinongé—Delanaudière in the 1953 federal election.

 The NUPC's last known event was a banquet held in honour of Arcand on November 14, 1965, inside Montreal's Paul Sauvé Arena.
 About 800 to 850 attendees toasted the sickly Arcand, who had prepared a final speech praising his "loyal student" Gérard Lanctôt.
 By December 1966, Arcand had become bedridden by insomnia and edema; his condition worsened in April 1967 and he suffered from severe pain in his larynx.
 Arcand died shortly afterwards on August 1, 1967.
 His funeral was held at a church in Lanoraie and attended by hundreds of his supporters, many of whom gave Arcand a final Roman salute.
 Lanctôt subsequently inherited Arcand's position as leader of the NUPC, a position which he held until his death in 2003.